-- 107.2.5 Site plan.
+[A] 107.2.6 Site plan.
 The construction documents submitted with the application for permit shall be accompanied by a site plan showing to scale the size and location of new construction and existing structures on the site, distances from lot lines, the established street grades and the proposed finished grades and, as applicable, flood hazard areas, floodways, and design flood elevations; and it shall be drawn in accordance with an accurate boundary line survey.
 In the case of demolition, the site plan shall show construction to be demolished and the location and size of existing structures and construction that are to remain on the site or plot.
-The building official is authorized to waive or modify the requirement for a site plan when the application for permit is for alteration or repair or when otherwise warranted. - 107.2.5.1 Design flood elevations.
-Where design flood elevations are not specified, they shall be established in accordance with Section 1612.3.1. - 107.2.5.2 For the purpose of inspection and record retention, site plans for a building may be maintained in the form of an electronic copy at the worksite.
-These plans must be open to inspection by the building official or a duly authorized representative, as required by the Florida Building Code. - 107.2.6 Structural information.
-The construction documents shall provide the information specified in Section 1603. - 107.3 Examination of documents.
+The building official is authorized to waive or modify the requirement for a site plan where the application for permit is for alteration or repair or where other- wise warranted.

+[A] 107.2.6.1 Design flood elevations.
+Where design flood elevations are not specified, they shall be established in accordance with Section 1612.3.1.

+107.2.6.2 For the purpose of inspection and record retention, site plans for a building may be maintained in the form of an electronic copy at the worksite.
+These plans must be open to inspection by the building official or a duly authorized representative, as required by the Florida Building Code.

+[A] 107.2.7 Structural information.
+The construction documents shall provide the information specified in Section 1603.

+[A] 107.3 Examination of documents.
 The building official shall examine or cause to be examined the accompanying submittal documents and shall ascertain by such examinations whether the construction indicated and described is in accordance with the requirements of this code and other pertinent laws or ordinances.